 Parenting is challenging for everyone.
 Co parenting with someone you’re no longer even living with is worse.
 Having to communicate, make parenting decisions, and manage your kids’ schedules and bills from a distance is enough to rattle even the most amicable co parents.
-Co parenting apps can make your parenting after divorce way smoother.
+Co parenting apps like Our Family Wizard, and the other apps listed below, can make your parenting after divorce way smoother.

 What Are Co Parenting Apps?

-Co parenting apps are software programs that help you manage and organize your co parenting responsibilities.
+Co parenting apps are software programs that help you manage and organize your co parenting responsibilities and make sure you are following your parenting plan.
 They can do everything from helping you and your ex co-ordinate your kids’ school and sports schedules to keeping track of your kids’ expenses.

 They can provide a secure email platform that won’t let anyone change what has (or hasn’t!) been written.
 Depending upon the app, they may even have a “tone meter” that will help you and your ex write emails that are friendlier and less likely to start a war!